Generative AI in iGaming: How it’s Used in 2026

 Conversational AI is another interesting segment that’s speeding up in iGaming in 2026.
 Virtual assistants are becoming more capable of handling complicated player enquiries, onboarding new users, and supporting customer retention efforts.

-AI in iGaming is also becoming embedded into responsible gaming initiatives, with data showing that early AI intervention tools save an average of $500 per at-risk player in potential social costs.
+Another area where operators are seeing results from AI in iGaming is responsible gaming, with data showing that early AI intervention tools save an average of $500 per at-risk player in potential social costs.

 Generative AI in iGaming: FAQs